the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 at the clock.

-Cancel View/Review: When viewing the In and Out board or Reviewing an Employeeâs Timecard the only options available are next or previous until the last line of the In and Out Board or Timecard Report is reached.
+Cancel View/Review: When viewing the In and Out board or Reviewing an Employee's Timecard the only options available are next or previous until the last line of the In and Out Board or Timecard Report is reached.
 This function can be used to exit the In and Out Board or Timecard Review immediately and return to the main screen.